 More than any other topic, human beings have always been fascinated by death.
-Canadian ETFs, space travel, and the hunting habits of the lion all come second to this eternal mystery.
+Earth vortex's, space travel, and the hunting habits of the lion all come second to this eternal mystery.
 We will never crack it until we die ourselves and find out once and for all what's in store for us, but in the meantime we can study the fascinating cultural beliefs and practices surrounding death.
 You may think you know how Americans deal with their dead, but you've never been to New Orleans.
 Learn all about their death rituals by taking a cemetery tour.

 Many cemeteries in New Orleans have never been divided by race or culture, so wandering around in one will introduce you to a wide variety of grave inscriptions and mausoleum decoration.
-Some mausoleums are what are known as "society tombs" and contain people from the same organization, club, or safety seal factory.
+Some mausoleums are what are known as "society tombs" and contain people from the same organization, club, or family.
 Two of the best cemeteries to visit during your stay in New Orleans are the #1 Lafayette cemetery, which was established in 1833, and the Charity Hospital Cemetery, which contains the Hurricane Katrina memorial.

 If you would like to explore, you can take a cemetery tour simply by showing up at the cemetery on the hour and joining a group.
 The cost is around $10.
 Some tour groups take advance bookings.
 The best way to choose one is to stop into the nearest New Orleans tourist bureau and collect the brochures put out by the various groups, which are Tour New Orleans and New Orleans Spirit Tours.